Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

 For samples on using the production recommended option `RecognizePiiEntitiesBatch` see [here](#recognize-pii-entities-1).

 ### Recognize Linked Entities
-Run a predictive model to identify a collection of entities found in the passed-in input text or batch of input text documents, and include information linking the entities to their corresponding entries in a well-known knowledge base.
+Run a predictive model to identify a collection of entities found in the passed-in document or batch of documents, and include information linking the entities to their corresponding entries in a well-known knowledge base.

 ```C# Snippet:RecognizeLinkedEntities
 string input = "Microsoft was founded by Bill Gates and Paul Allen.";